Nuts & Bolts of Intellectual Property for New Startups

 - IP Assignment Agreements with founders, employees and consultants clarify ownership of all IP created going forward (the work-for-hire concept described above) and cover many other bases related to preservation of IP rights going forward.
 These often go by a long-winded title such as “Confidential Information and Invention Assignment Agreement.”

-Apart from all the other benefits of good corporate hygiene and risk management, handling these IP issues carefully from inception can go a long way to allay the concerns investors or their counsel may have in doing due diligence.
+Apart from all the other benefits of good corporate hygiene and risk management, handling these IP issues carefully from inception can go a long way to allay the concerns of investors or their counsel may have in doing due diligence.

 This article is for general informational purposes only, not a substitute for professional legal advice.
 It does not result in the creation of an attorney-client relationship.
 All opinions expressed are those of the author, and do not necessarily represent those of Gust.